-In English people have been called “white” only since the early 1600s.
+In the English language, people have been called “white” only since the 1600s.
 Race is a way of looking at people to excuse slavery and genocide, an idea from Western imperialism.
 No one back in the time of Jesus thought that way.
 Furthermore, Jesus’s part of the world is at the wrong end of Western imperialism.
-In this sense Jesus was not white at all - wrong time, wrong place.
+In this sense Jesus was not white at all – wrong time, wrong place.

 The paradox is that most white Westerners are Christians.
 To square the circle they picture him as white, as something like this:

 - skin: white